ArastoSahbaei/BITup-web/README.md

     DEV_WEB_URL = <string> EXAMPLE: http://localhost:3000
 ```
 **3. Insomnia**
-  Import the file found in `/insomnia/*` and it should provide you with access to all the API calls
+  Import the file found in `/insomnia/*` into Insomnia.
+This should provide you with all API-calls.

 # SETTING UP MOBILE(REACT NATIVE)